pnp/blog/content/post/how-to-increase-the-columns-available-for-calendar-view-formatting/index.md

 This completes the settings.
 When you open the formatting screen, the columns you selected in the Edit View screen will be displayed as available options for color-coding!

 ![formatting screen after setting view settings](./images/formatting-screen-after-setting-view-settings.png)

+## Additional notes

+- Method 1 is a new method and may not yet be deployed and available to some of your tenants.

 ## References